umbraco/UmbracoDocs/Fundamentals/Code/Source-Control/index-v9.md

 #### Front-end build

-A lot depends on how you maintain the front-end build of your website, eg are you using css preprocessors such as SCSS/LESS etc - gulp/grunt tasks to combine and minify script resources.
+A lot depends on how you maintain the front-end build of your website, e.g. are you using css preprocessors such as SCSS/LESS etc - gulp/grunt tasks to combine and minify script resources.
 But generally you will need to source control all of your website's static assets: JavaScript, Css, Fonts, Page Furniture Images etc.

 #### Views/Templates/Partials

 Umbraco site templates/views can be edited via the Umbraco Backoffice.
-They also reside in the `/Views` folder on disk (or `/masterpages` on webforms implementations).
+They also reside in the `/Views` folder on disk.
 As these views/template often include code, it can make a lot of sense to have their changes tracked under source/version control.

 However this can pose a problem if the templates are updated via the backoffice outside of source control on the production environment.

 This is not an adviced approach since more often than not this will cause breaking changes to your website.
 You would need to manually merge these files before considering a deploy.
 Umbraco Cloud is a good solution in these scenarios, as changes via the backoffice are tracked in a Git repository automatically.

 #### Macros

-Macros can be implemented in four different ways - to source/version control changes to Macro implementation code, track the files in the following locations:
+To source/version control changes to Macro implementation code, track the files in the following location:

 - **Partial View Macros** - stored in `/Views/MacroPartials` as .cshtml files
-- **Dynamic Razor** - stored in /macroScripts as .cshtml files (obsolete - use Partial View Macros)
-- **UserControls** - stored in /userControls folder as .ascx and ascx.cs files
-- **XSLT** - stored in /xslt folder as .xslt files

 #### Controllers/Classes/Custom Code

 Any supporting custom code for your application should be in version control, eg any
 - C# implementation,
-  - Surface Controllers,
+  - Surface Controllers.
-  - RenderMVCControllers,
+  - API Controllers.
-  - ViewModels,
+  - ViewModels.
-  - Helpers / Extension Methods,
+  - Helpers / Extension Methods.
   - Services etc
 - Supporting class library projects,
-- App_Code,
-- Models generated by Modelsbuilder in API or App_Data mode
+- Models generated by Modelsbuilder in SourceCodeManual or SourceCodeAuto mode

 ...all should be added to source/version control.

 #### Config

-Your site's `/config` folder contains the set of configuration files for your Umbraco site.
-Add these to source control along with config.transforms to change variables for different environments during deployment.
+Your site's `apsettings.json` and `appsettings.Development.json` files contains the configuration for your Umbraco site.
+Add these to source control to have consistent setups, however, be careful about adding these to source control, it's important to make sure that they do not contain any secrets like API keys, and connection strings.

 #### DocumentType - Backoffice Structure Changes